leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_medical-cornearefractive
 - What is the medical treatment of corneal edema?
+- can cure corneal edema with eye drops
 - What is the pharmacological treatment of corneal edema?
 - Can I take medicine to treat corneal edema?
 - Are there pills to treat corneal edema?